 30 In 1994, 46 CFR 4.05-1(a) was updated.
 Prior to 1994, notice of a marine casualty was required "as soon as possible" and the 1994 changes required specific marine casualties to be reported "immediately" after the resulting safety concerns were addressed.
 59 FR 39469-02.
 The intent of this change was to "help prevent another disaster such as the derailment of a passenger train near Mobil, Alabama, in September, 1993."
 Id.
 However, the new rule made little change to non-hazardous marine casualties.
 "The timely submission of the written notice of marine casualty not involving hazardous conditions will fulfill the requirement of paragraph (a) of § 4.05-1.
 The substitution of written for spoken notice will lighten the burden both of mariners of giving, and on the Coast Guard of getting, spoken notice of marine casualties not involving hazardous conditions."
 Id.
-Therefore, while Appeal

-- aboard the towing vessel KAD I on November 7, 15, & 17 2005 and February 4 & 5, 2006. - 3.
-The factual allegation, number 1, of "NEGLIGENCE" against Respondent is found PROVED by a preponderance of the reliable and credible evidence including testimony as taken from the record considered as a whole. - 4.
-The factual allegation, number 2, of "MISCONDUCT" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 5.
-The factual allegation, number 3, of "VIOLATION OF LAW" against Respondent is found PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 6.
-The factual allegation, number 4, of "NEGLIGENCE" against Respondent is found PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 7.
+Therefore, while Appeal aboard the towing vessel KAD I on November 7, 15, & 17 2005 and February 4 & 5, 2006.

+- The factual allegation, number 1, of "NEGLIGENCE" against Respondent is found PROVED by a preponderance of the reliable and credible evidence including testimony as taken from the record considered as a whole. - The factual allegation, number 2, of "MISCONDUCT" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 5.
+The factual allegation, number 3, of "VIOLATION OF LAW" against Respondent is found PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - The factual allegation, number 4, of "NEGLIGENCE" against Respondent is found PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 7.
 The factual allegation, number 5, of "VIOLATION OF LAW" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 8.
 The factual allegation, number 6, of "VIOLATION OF LAW" against Respondent is found PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole.

-- 9. The factual allegation, number 7, of "NEGLIGENCE" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole. - 10.
-The factual allegation, number 8, of "MISCONDUCT" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole.
+Decision 2261 (SAVOIE) (1981) was decided using the old version of 46 CFR 4.05-1(a), its ruling on non-hazardous marine casualty reporting is still relevant.
+The factual allegation, number 7, of "NEGLIGENCE" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole.

+10. The factual allegation, number 8, of "MISCONDUCT" against Respondent is found NOT PROVED by a preponderance of the reliable and credible evidence and testimony as taken from the record considered as a whole.